Epsilon Theorems in Intermediate Logics: The Hilbert-Bernays Elimination Procedure

 \begin{proof} Since $E(x_1, \dots, x_n)$ is \et-free, $E(t_{i1}, \dots, t_{in})[s/e] \equiv E(t_{i1}[s/e], \dots, t_{in}[s/e])$.
 The result follows by induction on~$k$, the length of the \et-elimination sequence for~$\pi$. \end{proof}

-For the proof of the first \et-theorem, then, it is sufficient to show that suitable $e$-elimination sets always exist and \et-terms $e$ and sets of associated critical formulas can be successively chosen in such a way as to yield an \et-elimination sequence for~$\pi_1$.
-Hilbert and Bernays did this by defining a well-ordering of \et-terms which guarantees that eliminating maximal \et-terms according to this ordering guarantees that the $\Gamma[T_i]$ are again critical formulas, and no larger (in the ordering) critical \et-terms are newly introduced.
-The ordering is the lexicographic order on two complexity measures of \et-terms, the rank and degree.
+For the proof of the extended first \et-theorem, then, it is sufficient to show that suitable $e$-elimination sets always exist, and that \et-terms~$e$ and sets of associated critical formulas can be successively chosen in such a way as to yield an \et-elimination sequence for~$\pi_1$.
+Hilbert and Bernays did this by defining a well-ordering of \et-terms with the property that eliminating maximal \et-terms according to this ordering guarantees that the $\Gamma[T_i]$ are again critical formulas, and that in each step no critical \et-terms are newly introduced which are larger (in the ordering).